What we're doing

 Why we're doing it

-To date over 100 US cities and 25 countries around the world have initiatives banning single use plastics, and specifically polystyrene
+To date, over 100 US cities and 25 countries around the world have initiatives banning single-use plastics, specifically polystyrene

 In 2021 - The European Union Single-Use Plastics Directive banned 10 single-use plastic products from all 27 countries in the EU.
 This includes polystyrene products.